Cash Dividend Vs Stock Dividend: All you need to Know

 - Cash Dividend Vs Stock Dividend: Conclusion

 Sometimes, after the release of cash dividends, the share price may get a bit lower.
-May be due to the lower availability of earnings for future growth and investments.
-Although if the investor wants to reinvest the cash dividend amount back in the company, the same can be done with the dividend reinvestment plan, if the company has one such facility.
+It may be due to the lower availability of earnings for future growth and investments.
+Although if the investor wants to reinvest the cash dividend amount back in the company, the same can be done with the dividend reinvestment plan if the company has one such facility.

 Understanding Stock Dividend

 Stock dividends are like stock payouts for the shareholders of the company.
 The company rewards the shareholders by releasing additional stocks to them.
 This reward increases the ownership stake of the shareholders in the company.
 Although, after the release of a stock dividend, the price per share decreases as the effective quantity of available shares increases in the market.
 Companies sometimes issue this type of dividend when they are short of liquid cash or when the company wants to conserve the cash for its expansion plan.
 Most stockholders also prefer stock dividends without the cash option to avoid tax liability.